AI will make language barriers disappear – and diminish our understanding of other cultures

 Nauti's Take

-AI translation makes everyday communication instant and barrier-free, a real win for travel, research and customer support.
-The downside is that models tend to flatten subtext, tone and cultural friction, the very things that make learning a language worthwhile.
+AI translation is a real benefit for travel, research and customer support, and a clear opportunity in places where language barriers have kept doors shut.
+The catch is that models tend to flatten subtext, tone and cultural friction — the very things that make a language worth learning.

-For pure information transfer this is a gift, but in relationships and cultural work human translators still bring something the model cannot replace.
+For pure information transfer this is a gift; in relationships, negotiation and cultural work, human translators still occupy a category that models cannot replace.

 Sources